A tale of two tiny towns: Weabonga and Nundle

 The other place I was lucky enough to visit was the ultimate country party venue, The Dag Sheep Station.
 Located about five minutes down the road from the legendary Nundle pub, Mel’s Dad held his 60th birthday party here.

 The theme was Cowboys and Indians, the open bar started at 5pm and there was a real farmer there from Farmer Wants a Wife.
 It’s possible that one of my city girl friends developed a bit of a crush (you know who you are!).

 The Dag, as it is affectionately known, is an old sheep station that has been converted into a weddings, parties, anything venue.
-It sleeps over 100 people, it has a full bar and onsite catering, a stage and a range of accommodation options from el cheapo (but very comfortable) dorm rooms right up to chi chi la la cabins for the gentry.
+It sleeps over 100 people, it has a full bar and onsite catering, a stage and a range of accommodation options from el cheapo (but very comfortable) dorm rooms right up to chi chi la la cabins for the landed gentry.

 There is a funny little stone building next to the creek which we later discovered is a sauna, a fully loaded apple tree and acoustically terrifying ‘dunnies’.
 Eeps.

 I loved everything about my trip to Weabonga and Nundle.
 Proof, I guess, that you can take the girl out of the country, but you can’t take the country out of the girl …